 Users reported that the installation went into verification mode and failed at 76% with an error message every time.
 There are several variations of this error that users have reported, and they are the following:

-- Windows Update error 0x80070017 – This error usually appears while trying to download the latest updates.
-If that happens, be sure to restart Windows Update components and check if that helps.
+- Windows Update error 0x80070017 – This usually appears while trying to download the latest updates.
+If that happens, restart Windows Update components and check if that helps.

-- Error code 0x80070017 Windows 7 – According to users, this error can appear on Windows 7 and older versions of Windows.
-Even if you don’t use Windows 10, most of our solutions are compatible with older versions of Windows, so feel free to try them out.
+- Error code 0x80070017 in Windows 7 – According to users, this error can appear on Windows 7.
+Even if you don’t use Windows 10, most of our solutions are compatible with older OSs, so feel free to try them out.

-- 0x80070017 System Restore – In some cases, this error can appear while trying to perform System Restore.
-However, you should be able to fix this problem simply by disabling your antivirus.
+- 0x80070017 System Restore – This error can sometimes appear while trying to perform a System Restore.
+However, you should be able to fix the problem simply by disabling your antivirus.

-- Restart your computer a few times then try again.
+- Restart your PC a few times, then try again.